DIY Whitewash Dresser

 I worked in really small sections so it didn’t have time to dry or soak into the wood much.

-Topcoat Whitewashed Dresser
+Topcoat DIY Whitewashed Dresser

-When I was happy with everything, I wiped the dresser down with a tack cloth and then wiped on 3 more coats of poly.
+When I was happy with everything, I wiped the piece down with a tack cloth and then wiped on 3 more coats of poly.
+Each coat of poly dried in 15 minutes or so, so it went really fast!

 I used satin poly for the first coats and then the last coat I used a matte poly to decrease the shine.
 I love the extra durability the satin poly provides, but the flat finish of the matte poly.